akwabasystems/black-and-white/README.md

 ![Black and White Media Player](https://s3-us-west-1.amazonaws.com/rendezvous7.net/media/black-and-white/bw-media-player.jpg)

-Black-And-White is a minimalist media player that makes it easy to embed high-quality video players in any application.
+`Black and White` is a minimalist media player that makes it easy to embed high-quality video players in any application.
 The current implementation supports HTML5 videos only.
 However, due to its modular architecture, it will be able to support Flash and Quicktime video elements in upcoming updates.

 This module is published on [npmjs.com](https://www.npmjs.com) as `@akwaba/black-and-white`.